LesFerch/ClearDefenderHistory/README.md

 **Note**: Some antivirus software may falsely detect the download as a virus.
 This can happen any time you download a new script and may require extra steps to whitelist the file.

+### Clear Defender History on Every Restart

+If you wish to set up a task that clears Defender history on *every* restart, use the batch file **ClearDefenderHistoryEveryRestart.cmd**.
+If you are not already at an elevated Cmd prompt, you will need to right-click that batch file and select "Run as Administrator".

 \
 \
 [![image](https://github.com/LesFerch/WinSetView/assets/79026235/63b7acbc-36ef-4578-b96a-d0b7ea0cba3a)](https://github.com/LesFerch/ClearDefenderHistory)